 Suppose the course coordinator/department chair denies the appeal, and the student wishes to pursue the matter further.
-In that case, the student has 3 business days from the date the Course Coordinator
+In that case, the student has 3 business days from the date the Course Coordinator returns the form to sign and complete section IV of the form and submit it to the Senior Associate Dean of Academic Affairs.

 The Associate Dean of Academic Affairs will render a decision in writing to the student within 5 business days of receipt of the formal appeal.
-If the Associate Dean approves the appeal of Academic Affairs, the form will be returned to the Office of the Registrar with a completed Grade Change Form.
-If the appeal is denied and the student accepts the outcome, the process ends here.
+If the Associate Dean approves the appeal of Academic Affairs, the